 What is the expected recovery for the procedure?

 Important points to discuss are post-operative restrictions on activity and typical time periods for resuming work and social activities.

 What is the doctor’s policy on surgical revisions?

 A small percentage of cases may require surgical revisions to achieve the desired result.
 Find out about any costs for which you may be responsible.

 How much will the surgery cost?

-Cosmetic surgery is not covered by insurance, and payment usually is required in advance.
+Cosmetic surgery is usually not covered by insurance, and payment usually is required in advance.
 Costs include the surgeon, and fees for the surgical facility and anesthesia.
 Other possible costs are the preoperative physical and blood work, medications, surgical garments, and private-duty nursing.
 While it is tempting to “bargain shop,” the training and experience of your surgeon are the most important factors in the success of your surgery.
-Do not compromise.
+Do no compromise.

 Plastic surgeon Renato Saltz, MD, is a board certified plastic reconstructive surgeon with an interest in cosmetic surgery, specifically in facial rejuvenation, body contouring, breast surgery and reconstruction after cancer.
 His goal is to deliver the best results to patients accompanied by the highest level of attention to detail and service.

 5445 Highland Dr.

 Salt Lake City, UT 84117